nbdehlen/notes-app/README.md

 ## How to run the demo

-`npm i` in the terminal and start a live server
+`cd demos && npm i` in the terminal and start a live server

 ## Design